bertleon/hardhat-fund-me-fcc/README.md

 # Hardhat FreeCodeCamp FundMe Project

 This project deploys a smart contract called FundMe which allows people to send value to the contract and allows the owner of the contract to withdraw value from the contract.
+(Lesson 7)

 ## **Project Setup**: